variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 [**KFKA**](https://www.facebook.com/1310KFKARadio/){: target="_blank"} - Listen to NOCO NOW from 9-10am Monday through Friday.
 Businesses can call, text or fb/tweet the station to give listeners updates on how to still utilize their services.
 Local entertainers can get on to promote ways folks can still watch or listen to them.
 Good Samaritans can let us know what they are doing to help.
 Text KFKA to 31996 to subscribe or call 970-353-1310.

+[**Lonesome Buck**](https://www.facebook.com/lonesomebuck/){: target="_blank"} - Closed (for now).
+In the coming days, watch for information on To-Go Beer, merchandise and gift cards.

 [**The Kress Cinema & Lounge**](https://www.facebook.com/kresscinema/){: target="_blank"} - Closed until further notice in the interest of public/employee health.

 **[Meeker's A Colorado Kitchen &&nbsp; Bar](https://www.facebook.com/MeekersKitchen/){: target="_blank"} –**&nbsp;Offering Curbside Pickup meals for breakfast, lunch and dinner.
 Please call 970-353-1883 to place your orders.
 To view the Curbside Menu visit:&nbsp;[https://meekersrestaurant.com/menu/](https://meekersrestaurant.com/menu/){: target="_blank"}

 [**Points West Bank**](https://www.facebook.com/PointsWestBank/){: target="_blank"} - Encouraging customers to utilize drive-thrus as a method of social distancing.
 Through April 1st, bank lobbies are open by appointment only.
 As the downtown bank does not have a drive-thru, they have temporarily moved those employees and operations to the bank at 6801 West 20th Street.&nbsp; They can still meet customers downtown, as needed, if you call 970-330-1200.&nbsp;

+[**Tower 56 Distilling**](https://www.facebook.com/Tower56/){: target="_blank"} - Buy bottles and merchandise from the Tasting Room Monday-Friday 11am-1pm & 4-6pm and Saturday 11am-1pm, buy bottles from their liquor store partners, get bottles delivered to your house through their partnership with Coral Bay, and find out soon how to get gift cards on-line.